 Get a ‘MyTignes’ activity card which gives visitors access to so many different activities for the whole family to enjoy together!
 There's a great choice of land-based activities, such as; trampolining, archery, mini-golf, tennis and a number of water sports, including; paddle boarding, catamaran and pedalo.

 Les Deux Alpes is home to another French Alps glacier and offers some of the best summer skiing on the largest skiable glacier in Europe!
 There's 30km of slopes located between 3200m and 3600m, accessible to all levels: with runs for intermediates and advanced riders as well as a dedicated beginners ski area.
 The glacier also has a great snowpark with jumps/tricks suited to differing levels - BigAir bag, slopestyle, superpipe, rails, and a halfpipe.

-The opening of the glacier for summer skiing is scheduled for 19 June 2021 (closing date 1st August, depending on snow conditions) - the opening of the lifts for hiking and mountain bikes 26 June 2021 (closing date 5th September)
+The opening of the glacier for summer skiing is scheduled for 28th May (closing 17th June, depending on snow conditions) - the opening of the lifts for hiking and mountain bikes is 17th June 2023 (closing date early September)

 There are 9 lifts for access to the glacier in Les Deux Alpes, including; a funicular, drag lifts, chair lifts, and gondolas, which are all usually open between 8am to 12.30pm each day.

 For the most up-to-date information on summer skiing and lift pass prices in Les Deux Alpes, visit the Tourist Office site.